Stability of discrete empirical interpolation and gappy proper orthogonal decomposition with randomized and deterministic sampling points: Conclusions

 \section{Conclusions}

-Empirical interpolation is often used for approximating nonlinear terms in reduced models; however, stability issues have been observed in a wide range of applications.
-Our probabilistic analysis shows that the particular instability arising due to perturbations and noise of the samples of the nonlinear terms can be avoided by oversampling \deim.
-In our numerical results, we demonstrated that instabilities in \deim can lead to a loss of accuracy in the reduced model outputs and that randomized and deterministic oversampling strategies stabilized \deim, and thus the reduced model.
+Empirical interpolation is widely used for approximating nonlinear terms in reduced models and for recovering state fields from few spatial measurements; however, stability issues have been observed in presence of noise and other perturbations.
+Our probabilistic analysis shows that the particular instability that arises due to perturbations such as noise can be provably avoided by employing \gpod and taking more sampling points than dimensions of the reduced space.
+Numerical results demonstrated that instabilities in \deim can lead to a loss of accuracy in the reduced model outputs and that randomized and deterministic sampling strategies together with \gpod give stabler approximations.